ART IN THE AGE OF VIDEOGAMES

 - An investigation on the different approaches, styles, rhetoric, strengths, and weaknesses of Game Art criticism.

 - A comparative analysis between videogame-based art practices and other forms of technologically-driven form of art (e.g. digital art, net art etc.)

-Students must submit a 1500 word page proposal that provides a detailed description of the final project and outlines plans for research as well as relevant questions and concerns.
-Like any solid proposal (for a grant or exhibition), this proposal should be persuasive and demonstrate why this project is creative, compelling and worth pursuing.
+Students must submit a 700 word (= 2 pages) proposal that provides a detailed description of the final project and outlines plans for research as well as relevant questions and concerns.
+Like any solid proposal (for a grant, project, research or exhibition), this proposal should be persuasive and demonstrate why this project is creative, compelling and worth pursuing.
 The four essential elements of the proposal are:

 1. A title, subtitle, and description of your object of study, its significance, and the key issues or questions you want to address in your research.
 Do you have a novel approach or hypothesis?
 If so, describe it.